Save the Last Dance for Me

 "Save the Last Dance for Me" is a song written by Doc Pomus and Mort Shuman, first recorded in 1960 by American musical group the Drifters with Ben E. King on lead vocals.
-It has since been covered by several artists, including Tommy Leonetti, the DeFranco Family, Dolly Parton, and Michael Bublé.
+It has since been covered by several artists, including Tommy Leonetti, the DeFranco Family, Dolly Parton, Emmylou Harris, and Michael Bublé.

 Drifters' version

 In a 1990 interview, songwriter Doc Pomus tells the story of the song being recorded by the Drifters and originally designated as the B-side of the record.
 He credits Dick Clark with turning the record over and realizing "Save the Last Dance" was the stronger song.
 The Drifters' version of the song, released a few months after Ben E. King left the group, would go on to spend three non-consecutive weeks at No. 1 on the U.S. pop chart, in addition to logging one week atop the U.S. R&B chart.
 In the United Kingdom, the Drifters' recording reached No. 2 in December 1960.
 This single was produced by Jerry Leiber and Mike Stoller, two noted American music producers who at the time had an apprentice relationship with a then-unknown Phil Spector.
 Although he was working with Leiber and Stoller at the time, it is unknown whether Spector assisted with the production of this record; however, many Spector fans have noticed similarities between this record and other music he would eventually produce on his own.

-In the song, the narrator tells his lover she is free to mingle and socialize throughout the evening, but to make sure to save him the dance at the end of the night.
-During an interview on Elvis Costello's show Spectacle, Lou Reed, who worked with Pomus, said the song was written on the day of Pomus' wedding while the wheelchair-using groom watched his bride dancing with their guests.
-Pomus had polio and at times used crutches to get around.
-His wife, Willi Burke, however, was a Broadway actress and dancer.
-The song gives his perspective of telling his wife to have fun dancing, but reminds her who will be taking her home and "in whose arms you're gonna be."
+In the song, the narrator tells his lover she is free to mingle and socialize throughout the evening, but to save the final dance for him.
+During an interview on Elvis Costello's show Spectacle, American musician Lou Reed, who worked with Pomus, said the song was written on the day of Pomus' wedding to Willi Burke, a Broadway performer.
+Pomus suffered from polio and used crutches for mobility, and observed as his wife danced with their wedding guests.
+She loved dancing, while he was unable to join her due to his disability.
+The song gives Pomus's perspective of telling his new wife to enjoy dancing with others that evening but also remember he will take her home.